brzezinski-k/velora_ecommerce/README.md

   <p align="center">
     <img src="https://github.com/brzezinski-k/velora_ecommerce/blob/main/dataset_structure.png?raw=true" width="700"/>
   </p>
+  <p>The dataset contains two known quality gaps: 7.67% of orders lack date attributes, and €1.45M in revenue is unattributed to any country — both are noted where relevant and excluded from affected calculations.</p>
 <h1 align="center">Executive Summary</h1>
 <p>Revenue throughout the year was driven by AOV, with monthly order volume remaining stable in the 5,900–6,300 range.
 Q2 was the strongest quarter, primarily due to a revenue spike in April driven by seasonal demand peaks.<br>
 DE, FR, and PL each generate approximately twice the revenue of an average market, making them the three key markets for the business.<br>